-2.1 New June Statistical Forecast Scheme
+2.1 June Statistical Forecast Scheme

-We have developed a new June statistical forecast model which we are using for the fourth time this year.
-This model has been built over the period from 1982-2010 to incorporate the most recent and reliable data that is available.
+Our current June statistical forecast model has been built over the period from 1982-2010 to incorporate the most recent and reliable data that is available.
 It utilizes a total of four predictors.
 The new Climate Forecast System Reanalysis (CFSR) (Saha et al. 2010) has been completed from 1979-present, while the NOAA Optimum Interpolation (OI) SST (Reynolds et al. 2002) is available from 1982-present.
-This new 1 June TC forecast model shows significant skill in predicting levels of Net Tropical Cyclone (NTC) activity over the 32-year period from 1982-2013.
+This new 1

+June TC forecast model shows significant skill in predicting levels of Net Tropical Cyclone (NTC) activity over the 32-year period from 1982-2014.
 This hindcast model correlates with NTC at 0.79 when all years are included in the model, while a drop-one cross-validation (jackknife) analysis yields a correlation with NTC of 0.71.

-Table 1 displays cross-validated NTC hindcasts from 1982-2010, along with real-time forecasts for 2011-2013 using this new statistical scheme, while Figure 1 displays observations versus cross-validated NTC hindcasts.
-We have correctly predicted above-or below-average seasons in 26 out of 32 hindcast years (81%).
-Our predictions have had a smaller error than climatology in 24 out of 32 years (75%).
-Our average hindcast error is 35 NTC units, compared with 54 NTC units for climatology.
-The forecast model did have a significant failure in 2013, however.
+Table 1 displays cross-validated NTC hindcasts from 1982-2010, along with real-time forecasts for 2011-2014 using the current statistical scheme, while Figure 1 displays observations versus cross-validated NTC hindcasts/forecasts.
+We have correctly predicted above- or below-average seasons in 27 out of 33 hindcast years (82%).
+Our predictions have had a smaller error than climatology in 25 out of 33 years (76%).
+Our average hindcast error is 34 NTC units, compared with 53 NTC units for climatology.

 Figure 2 displays the locations of each of our predictors, while Table 2 displays the individual linear correlations between each predictor and NTC over the 1982-2010 hindcast period.
 All predictors correlate significantly at the 95% level using a two-tailed Student's t-test and assuming that each year represents an individual degree of freedom.
 The reader will note that we are incorporating a dynamical SST forecast from the European Centre for Medium-Range Weather Forecasts (ECMWF).
 Hindcast data provided by Frederic Vitart indicates that the ECMWF model has significant forecast skill for SSTs across the various Nino regions for September from a 1 May forecast date.
 We utilize the ECMWF ensemble mean prediction for the following September Nino 3 SSTs.
 Hindcast data from 1982-2010 show that the ECMWF forecast system 3 from 1 May correlates with observed September Nino 3 SSTs at 0.81.
 ECMWF has recently upgraded to system 4, which we assume has similar (if not improved) ENSO skill to system 3.
-Table 3 displays the 2014 observed values for each of the four predictors in the new statistical forecast scheme.
-Three of the four predictors are calling for a belowaverage season this year.
-Table 4 displays the statistical model output for the combination of the four predictors for the 2014 Atlantic hurricane season.
+Table 3 displays the 2015 observed values for each of the four predictors in the new statistical forecast scheme.
+All four predictors are calling for a below-average season this year.
+Table 4 displays the statistical model output for the combination of the four predictors for the 2015 Atlantic hurricane season.

-Table 1: Observed versus early June cross-validated hindcast NTC for 1982-2010 and real-time forecast NTC for 2011-2013 using our new forecast scheme.
+Table 1: Observed versus early June cross-validated hindcast NTC for 1982-2010 and real-time forecast NTC for 2011-2014 using our new forecast scheme.
 Average errors for cross-validated hindcast NTC and climatological NTC predictions are given without respect to sign.
 Red bold-faced years in the "Hindcast NTC" column are years that we did not go the right way, while red bold-faced years in the "Hindcast improvement over Climatology" column are years that we did not beat climatology.
-The hindcast went the right way with regards to an above- or below-average season in 26 out of 32 years (81%), while hindcast improvement over climatology occurred in 24 out of 32 years (75%).
+The hindcast went the right way with regards to an above- or below-average season in 27 out of 33 years (82%), while hindcast improvement over climatology occurred in 25 out of 33 years (76%).